Isaiah 9, 6-7

 Something to think about

 No mention is made here of war, or suffering, or poverty, or hunger – only everlasting peace.
-This is a world which is new and different from the one we now know.
+This is a world that is new and different from the one we now know.
 This is our hope, and that for which each new child strives for, and takes upon her shoulders.

 Something to do